Cajun Chicken over Potatoes

-There is no better comfort than potatoes and chicken, and usually I’d serve it over the weekend when the whole family gets together.
-Since we are so busy during the week, sitting at the dinning room table is sometimes impossible, so that’s why we make an effort and make it that much more special over the weekend.
+There is no better comfort than potatoes and chicken, and usually, I’d serve it over the weekend when the whole family gets together.
+Since we are so busy during the week, sitting at the dining room table is sometimes impossible, so that’s why we make an effort and make it that much more special over the weekend.

 I hope you will appreciate this type of supper as much as we did.

 If you make this recipe or any other of my recipes please tag me on Instagram @sandraseasycooking and make sure to use hashtag #sandraseasycooking I would love to see your delicious creations and share with my readers as well.